adon-cloudcannon/landing-page-test/src/collections/posts/visual-editing-on-your-microblog-with-bookshop-and-eleventy.md

 ## Using Bookshop

 Now that our setup is complete we can move on to the fun part: creating Bookshop components.

-Our Microblog project has three separate Bookshop components: `text`, `code`, and `link`.
+At time of writing, our Microblog project has three Bookshop components: `text`, `code`, and `link`.

 *You can view the source code for our finished&nbsp;[Microblog components for&nbsp;`code`,&nbsp;`link`, and&nbsp;`text`](https://github.com/zachleat-cc/demo-cloudcannon-microblog/tree/main/_component-library/components).*